CallMEbred/simpleBashMultitool/README.md

 # simpleBashMultitool

 A simple multitool coded in Bash.
 Provides utilities like file organization, ASCII art generation, and system info.
 Originally created as a school project.
+If you don't know how to find the directory of a folder/file, [here](https://docs.google.com/document/d/1OCuflsL5FHdA4GXk_r_8HPb-b4pyu16xQrHuhSrAy9g/edit?usp=sharing) is a tutorial.

 ---